I have been researching my family's history for over 20 years, as well as occasionally assisting others in their ancestry research.

-One of the most aggravating aspects of researching your roots can be tracing the maternal lines in your family tree.
+One of the most exasperating aspects of researching your roots can be tracing the maternal lines in your family tree.
 Anyone who has attempted to discover their heritage has probably encountered this scenario: your research is going well, and you have found information that has added several generations to your family chart.
 Suddenly, you smack your head on a stone wall I call "Miss Unknown", and no matter what you do, you cannot get great-grandma to hand over her maiden name.
-Maybe, on the other hand, you have her maiden name, but you cannot determine whom her parents were.
+Maybe, on the other hand, you have her maiden name, but you cannot determine who her parents were.
 I myself have run into these problems on several occasions.
-Thankfully, with a little bit of strategy and a great deal of persistence, you can overcome the barriers that hold back the information you need to build the maternal lines of your tree.
+I have discovered, however, that with a little bit of strategy and a great deal of persistence, you can overcome the barriers that hold back the information you need to build the maternal lines of your tree.

 When Marriage Records Do Not Exist

-Marriage records are wonderful bits of information, especially when they list the bride's father and/or mother.
-Whether they are civil or church records, they offer extremely important pieces of information.
-So, when they are non-existent for various reasons, it suddenly makes finding your female ancestor's maiden name much more difficult.
-The further back she appears in your line also adds to this difficulty, since available records become more scarce as you go back in history.
+Marriage records—whether they be civil or church records—can offer extremely important pieces of family information, especially when they list the bride's father and/or mother.
+Yet, when they are non-existent for various reasons, it can suddenly make finding your female ancestor's maiden name much more difficult.
+This difficulty can also be compounded by the fact that available records, in general, become more scarce as you search further back in history.

 Death certificates, especially those from 1900 onward, can prove to be invaluable sources of information.
 Looking at the death certificates of a female ancestor's children can often lead you to her maiden name.
-Details such as place of birth and the names of the person's parents are typically recorded on these documents.
+Details such as place of birth and the names of the person's parents are typically recorded on these documents as well.
 Occasionally, however, you will find the space for the deceased's parents' names filled in with the irritating words "don't know" or "unknown".
-Do not let those words immediately deter you from continuing to examine death records for clues, however.
+Do not let those words immediately deter you from continuing to examine death records for clues.
 If you know the names and years/places of death for any of your ancestor's siblings, try taking a look at their death certificates.
-You have a good chance of finding the information that way, especially if your ancestor had several siblings (more siblings equals a greater likelihood of finding what you need to know).
+You have a good chance of finding the information that way, especially if your ancestor had several siblings, as more siblings equal a greater likelihood of finding what you need to know.

 Wills also provide a source of information, though they are better for confirming a suspected parent.
-Have specific potential parents in mind before searching for a will, and know exactly where the person died.
+Be sure to have specific potential parents in mind before searching for a will, as well as the knowledge of exactly where they died.
 You could spend hours wasting your time looking for a will in the wrong area if you incorrectly assume the parents lived in the same region as their children at the time of their death.
 That said, if you have some good hunches, a will can often tell you whether you are correct.
-This can be via the daughter being mentioned by her married name (which is still not total confirmation, however, if the surname was common in the region), or better yet, her husband or one or more of her children being mentioned in the will.
+This can be via the daughter being mentioned by her married name (which is still not total confirmation, however, if the surname was common in the region), or, better yet, her husband or one or more of her children being mentioned in the will.

 Court records, deeds, obituaries, family Bible records, and even personal correspondence from the person in question can also confirm or debunk potential matches.
-As in the case with the wills, it is always best to do a targeted research of these things in order to conserve your time.
+As in the case with the wills, it is always best to do targeted research on these things in order to conserve your time.

 Utilizing the Research Done by Others

-Another thing I would note in regard to family trees is the fact that just because a family tree does not list your ancestress as a daughter of people you suspect to be her parents, it does not mean she is not their daughter.
+Another thing I would note in regard to family trees online: just because a tree does not list your ancestress as a daughter of people you suspect to be her parents does not mean she is not their daughter.
 Sometimes people have gaps in the information they have collected concerning a particular family.
 I myself have not always attempted to hunt down the names of all of my ancestors' siblings.
 Thus, the omission of a name does not immediately disprove a theory.
 Examine everything you can find about that family before concluding that they are not a match.
-If, however, a person provides documentation with their tree proving that all the children they have listed are all the progeny a couple had, then take their word and keep hunting elsewhere.
+If, however, a person provides documentation with their tree proving that all the children they have listed are all the progeny a couple had, then take their word on it and keep hunting elsewhere.

-This aspect of ancestry research can be frustrating, but if you are willing to dedicate some time and effort, you can usually find the answer to the maiden name question.
+Maternal line research can be frustrating, but if you are willing to dedicate some time and effort, you can usually find the answer in the case of a missing maiden name.
 Think creatively, explore all possible matches, learn about the region in which your ancestor lived, and have fun while researching.
-You may be surprised in the end whom great-grandma is hiding behind her hoop-skirt.
+You may be surprised in the end who great-grandma is hiding behind her hoop skirt.
 Some of my most interesting ancestral finds have been through my maternal lines.